Mouse-Unit-07/engineering-sketches/development-tools/development-tools.md

     - Allow anyone to develop any layer independently via TDD/mocks/fakes
     - Apply modularity to have software that's ready to adapt to change
   - Conan is a modern package manager that works w/ Jenkins, CMake, JFrog Artifactory
+  - ...Shelved until we migrate to a new MCU that has an associated Linux toolchain

 - **CMake**
   - Unified build configuration generator- configures and builds projects in place of an IDE